 7th February, 2019

-The event will be held in the hall 'Portið' at the Art Museum in Reykjavik on Saturday 9th February 2019.
+The event will be held in the hall 'Portið' at the Reykjavik City Art Museum in Reykjavik on Thursday 7th February 2019.
 There will be two performances in total at 20:00 and 21:30.

 The roadshow will be introduced as one of the highlights of the Reykjavik Winter Lights Festival.
 The performance will include Vikings from the Viking group Rimmugýgur, who will perform in English and Icelandic, along with a group of teenaged dancers.

 2nd march, 2019

 York’s grand finale performance will take place on Saturday 2nd March 2019 at 17.00, 19.00 and 20.30 in the centre of York, which was the capital of northern Viking Britain.